bbc/gourmet-sentence-pairs-evaluation/docs/development.md

 ### DNS

-To make changes to the DNS template.
-Update the [./infrastructure/src/dns.py](../infrastructure/src/dns.py) and run `make templates/dns.json` from inside the `infrastructure` directory.
+The BBC has a BBC specific URL associated with the project when in production.
+This is created using the DNS template.
+To make changes to the DNS template update the [./infrastructure/src/dns.py](../infrastructure/src/dns.py) and run `make templates/dns.json` from inside the `infrastructure` directory.
+The updated template will be generated in the [infrastructure/templates](../infrastructure/templates) directory.

+This is not relevant if running the project outside of the BBC.

 # Testing the App